-Simply wanting to live somewhere with nicer weather, kinder people and lower costs of living is not enough to justify breaking a lease, unless your landlord has extremely favorable terms in your contract (e.g., lose half your security deposit but pay nothing else).
+Simply wanting to live somewhere with nicer weather, kinder people, and lower living costs is not enough to justify breaking a lease unless your landlord has extremely favorable terms in your contract (e.g., lose half your security deposit but pay nothing else).

 Leasing: To Break or Not to Break?

 There are plenty of instances where breaking a lease on an apartment, condo, or house could make sense.
 When your rationale for doing so is predicated on something urgent that could improve your living situation (e.g., new job opportunity or better roommates), then read your contract and do the math before finalizing your decision.

 There’s no ‘one size fits all answer to the question of breaking a lease early, but you’ll likely be better off with careful research, calculations, and deliberation beforehand.